Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 nano authorized_keys

-Now let's copy it the Storage Box:
+Paste the key and save.
+Then copy it to the Storage Box:

 scp -P 23 authorized_keys YOURBOXID-subX@YOURBOXID-subX.your-storagebox.de:.ssh/authorized_keys